rjashby/Wheres-My-Sammich/Project-Log.md

 11:38: App builds with the components I've made thus far.
 Got firebase/firestore set up.
 Need a break.

-1:45p pm - Ran some errands and ate lunch.
+1:45 pm - Ran some errands and ate lunch.
 Back at it.

+3:40 pm - Lost track of time.
+Set up firebase/firestore, signup, review form, and navbar